How is my company categorized by NRF?

-Fees are based on your company type.
+Fees are based on your company type and the role you play within your company.
 Here’s how NRF determines which pass/fees you qualify for.

 NRF defines a retailer as a company that meets the following criteria: